Workforce Health & Safety

 Workplace safety is a topic worth discussing because companies are responsible for providing a safe and healthy work environment.
 First, however, we must prioritize the most critical topics showing where the company has the most significant impact.

-It is essential to mention that this priority has to do with the scale of the impact, how recent it is, and how its mission, products, and services impact society and the environment.
+It is essential to mention that this priority has to do with the severity of the impact, how recent it is, and how its mission, products, and services impact society and the environment.
 This last point means looking at their external impact first (workplace safety is an internal impact).

 For this topic to be published, the following must be accomplished: